 In response to these particular challenges, GFEMS’ bold approach to eradicating modern slavery anchors on four principles: 1) creating a coherent, global strategy; 2) raising resources to match the scale of the problem; 3) ensuring clear accountability and action by developing national strategies that will ultimately be co-owned and co-funded by partner countries; and 4) promoting proactive business engagement and market-based solutions.

 GDI will serve as an operational partner to GFEMS for its first three years of ramp-up.
 GDI will provide integrated strategic, programmatic, and operational support – in areas ranging from investment strategy to team structuring and recruiting, and everywhere in between – to ensure the initiative’s long-term impact.

-GFEMS has already made marked progress in raising resources dedicated to fighting modern slavery with commitments of $25M and £20M from the the U.S. State department and the UK’s Department for International Development, respectively.
+GFEMS has already made marked progress in raising resources dedicated to fighting modern slavery with commitments of $25M and £20M from the U.S. State Department and the UK’s Department for International Development, respectively.